 Going Mobile and engaging customers through it is an inescapable reality and sooner or later every merchant will have to jump onto the bandwagon if they haven’t already.

-Marissa Meyer aptly summed this up reality when she announced that in 2014 Yahoo’s mobile traffic will surpass its desktop traffic and called 2014 the year of the mobile.
+Marissa Meyer aptly summed this up reality when she announced that very soon Yahoo’s mobile traffic will surpass its desktop traffic.
+She said that the years to come belong to Mobile.

 A large enterprise having deep pockets would go ahead and aptly create both, a mobile website and a mobile app.